angus-mackenzie/TOA/README.md

 # Theory of Algorithms
 These notes were compiled during my Computer Science course at the University of Cape Town.
 It is a general summary of the slides, lectures and any other content that I deemed useful.

-Before adding to this repository - please check out the [Contributing](Contributing.md) file 📁 and if you want to help out please check out the [Project Board](https://github.com/AngusTheMack/TOA/projects/1) for this repo 🅱️
+Before adding to this repository - please check out the [Contributing Guidelines](Contributing.md) 📐 and if you want to help out please check out the [Project Board](https://github.com/AngusTheMack/TOA/projects/1) for this repo 🅱️

 These notes were taken & adapted from slides and lectures created by the following people:
 * [Sonia Berman](http://www.hpi.cs.uct.ac.za/sonia)